-When no one is sitting in the front passenger's seat, or a child or small adult is riding there, the indicator should not come on and the beeper should not sound.
+When no one is sitting in the front passenger's seat, or an infant or small child is riding there, the indicator may not come on and the beeper may not sound.

 If the indicator comes on or the beeper sounds when the driver's seat belt is latched and there is no front seat passenger and no items on the front seat, something may be interfering with the monitoring system.
 Look for and remove: